 The face of SEO gets quite a makeover day and day, year after year, and is unrecognizable today from what it looked like a few years ago.
 A few years back, keyword stuffing was all the rage, and so was meta keyword tagging.
 But in the SEO of today, it is quite a different ballgame.
 In the world of search today, an SEO maverick must check to see that they haven’t overused certain keywords in key elements to avoid penalty risks.
-Here are some stellar SEO tactics to employ in your strategy.

 This is an age-old adage that doesn’t seem to have gone out of style.
 There isn’t anything quite as unappealing for a reader than coming across awkwardly interjected keywords all through content.
 Keywords density is no longer key so there is no excuse for overstuffing them all throughout your content.
 Instead employ a tactic called TF-IDF or term frequency-inverse document frequency, which refers to that fact that content, should include several different phrases, some of which should appear more frequently than others.